suit-up-repos/roblox-boilerplate/README.md

 UI is not included in this template.

+# Rojo default vs deploy
+`deploy.project.json` should have a `servePlaceIds` of the main dev staging/production place on Roblox.
+This is to prevent syncing of WIP code to these places by accident.
+Additionally, it is recommended to create `default.project.json` file that is a copy of `deploy`, but using your development place id(s) in `servePlaceIds` instead of the main ones. `default.project.json` is ignored by git as well since it is meant to be a local dev environment.

 # Installing Packages
 It is recommended to install Packages locally via Wally.
 Install tools via `aftman install`, then install the packages with `wally run`